Ahmeed-Sayed/C-Grammar-verification/README.md

 # C Grammar Verification , An ANTLR Project.
-Our Tasks Was to : Modify Code Standars In C
+Our Tasks Was to : Verify our Code Standars In C
 #### We Defined in regex the name formula for the names of :
 - ## Declarations :
 - [x] Structures  : (Std_Return_s)